bacongravy/macinbox/README.md

 Here is an advanced example which creates and adds a box named 'macinbox-large-nogui' with 4 cores, 8 GB or RAM, and a 128 GB disk; turns off auto login; and prevents the VMware GUI from being shown when the VM is started:

     $ macinbox -n macinbox-large-nogui -c 4 -m 8192 -d 128 --no-auto-login --no-gui

+## Retina Display and HiDPI Support

+By default macinbox will configure the guest OS to have HiDPI resolutions enabled, and configure the virtual machine to use the native display resolution.
+You can disable this behavior using the --no-hidpi option.

 ## Details